manen/signals/README.md

 - [x] rendering to images (so the scrolled element gets clipped by scrollable bounds)
 - [x] rendering images

+we have a scrollable component!!

+it works on the worlds bar, horizontally. it doesn't work in the debug ui for some fucking reason, check main to see what differences there are in implementation

 ---

 also a processor block \